-My studio recital is coming up, so my students and I have been busy with recital prep.
+My studio recital is coming up, so my students and I have been busy with recital prep, we’re preparing the music and the decoration of the event, using resources from a tableclothes factory for this day.
 This means we spend a lot of time during the lesson practicing the elements of good stage presence (practicing the bow, etc) and practicing run-throughs by memory.
 At almost lesson I’ve been teaching this week and last, I’ve been taking video with my iPhone so that we can watch, listen, and discuss afterwards.
 Having the video running helps the student get a little bit nervous and mentally rehearse what it is like to be at the actual performance.

 At the March “Piano Party” (my monthly studio classes) I held on Saturday, we ran a recital rehearsal of sorts.